 Worle War Memorial and Clock Tower

 The War Memorial and Clock Tower on the north side of Worle High Street is familiar and a comfort to all of us, but how much do we know about it?
 When the village, the country, the empire and the allies were recovering from World War One, communities everywhere were erecting memorials to the men and women who had lost their lives in the conflict.
 Worle was no exception and the local community raised the £500 needed to pay for the unique clock tower memorial.
 Mr. T. Bradford Ball was engaged to design the new building, overseen by a committee drawn from the Parish of Worle.
 The picture of the clock tower further down the page was taken in 2011 from the upstairs windows of Skidmores and Sons.

 Please note that Frank Gosden has researched the background to the building and the people commemorated therein.
 He would be happy to pass on any information you may need about your ancestors.
-Email address is below..
+Email addresses are below..

 The story of our War Memorial began on January 11th, 1919 when a meeting of the Parish was held.
 The following report is taken, verbatim, from the Weston Mercury.